paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-003-organization-of-general-services-administration.md

 **(g) Audits.—** The Comptroller General shall audit the Fund in accordance with the provisions of chapter 35 of title 31 and report the results of the audits.

+**(h) 11 See Delayed Effective Date of Amendment note below.
+Requirement for Annual Report to Congress.—** Not later than September 30 of each year, the Administrator shall submit to the Committee on Oversight and Accountability of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report that includes, at a minimum, a list of each program within the Technology Transformation Services funded by expenditures during the previous fiscal year, or that have been funded by expenditures in the previous 5-year period, including the following:

+(1) An explanation of the program.

+(2) Information about how the program is funded, including the amount of expenditures the program received in the previous fiscal year and total amount.

+(3) The amount of reimbursements associated with or anticipated to be associated with the program from another source of funds or another agency, if applicable.

+(4) A description of projects or initiatives associated with the program, including—

+  (A) information about when the projects or initiatives were initiated and completed; and

+  (B) funding information, to the extent practicable.

+(5) Any additional information, data, or analysis used to determine the information estimated within the report, if applicable.

+**(i) 1 Definitions.—** In this section:

+(1) **Administrator.—** — The term “Administrator” means the Administrator of General Services.

+(2) **Expenditure.—** — The term “expenditure” means any obligation of funds from the Acquisition Services Fund for programs referenced in subsection (h).

 ### Statutory Notes

+#### Delayed Effective Date of Amendment
+Amendment by section 2(b) of Pub.
+L. 118–182 adding subsecs. (h) and (i) of this section effective on the commencement of the first fiscal year after Dec.
+23, 2024.
+See 2024 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |